 You can get a monthly subscription which is great for businesses or frequent travelers.
 Or if you want a VPN service for a specific trip or time period, you can get a plan for unlimited VPN service for 30 days.

 From your Backyard to the Beach, Skyroam keeps you connected!
 It is a perfect companion when traveling in over 130 countries and for domestic connectivity while working from home.
-Skyroam supports new learning environments for children and works as back-up WiFi when home WiFi starts to a crawl.
-If you want to escape to the park or your backyard to get some work done, it is peace, it is perfect for that too!
+Skyroam supports new learning environments for children and works as backup WiFi when home WiFi starts to a crawl.
+If you want to escape to the park or your backyard to get some work done, it is peaceful, it is perfect for that too!

-Having a reliable WiFi is almost a necessity for travelers and remote workers(which is the status of a majority of us right not) so we can WORK FROM ANYWHERE!
+Having reliable WiFi is almost a necessity for travelers and remote workers(which is the status of a majority of us right not) so we can WORK FROM ANYWHERE!
 To get 10% off your Skyroam device Use code OUTSIDESUBURBIA here.

 This post was sponsored by Skyroam.
 All opinions and photos are my own.
 Rates and plans specified are what they were at the time of writing.